 Limited Liability Company (LLC)

 An LLC is a hybrid business entity that blends elements of partnership and corporate structures.
 The LLC’s main advantage over a partnership is that, like the owners (shareholders) of a civil law corporation, the liability of the owners (members) of an LLC for debts and obligations of the LLC is limited to their financial investment.
 However, like a general partnership, members of an LLC have the right to participate in management of the LLC, and profit or losses flow through to its members.
-An LLC may not be formed by certain types of businesses that provide professional services requiring a state professional license, such as legal or medical.
+Certain types of businesses that provide professional services requiring a state professional license, such as legal or medical may not form an LLC.
 For California income tax purposes, an LLC will be classified as a partnership if it has more than one owner and will be treated as a disregarded entity if it has only one member.
 However, an LLC is allowed to elect to be treated (taxed) as a corporation.
 To be taxed as a corporation, the LLC files an election on Federal Form 8832, Entity Classification Election, with the Internal Revenue Service.
 California conforms to the federal entity classification regulations commonly known as "check-the-box regulations" that allow an LLC to elect to be taxed as a corporation.

 - Key Features